Romantic Paris in Winter

 Paris Blues is certainly an old movie (it was made in 1961) and, quite frankly, best enjoyed as a period piece.

-Its main . . . → Read More About Hollywood’s Love Affair with Paris: Paris Blues
+Its main interest – apart from the original . . . → Read More About Hollywood’s Love Affair with Paris: Paris Blues

 The Beatniks of the Beat Hotel